BioSTEAMDevelopmentGroup/biosteam/README.rst

 pyrolysis and solvent-based dissolution and precipitation.

-The long-term growth and maintenance of BioSTEAM is supported through both community-led development and the research institutions invested in BioSTEAM, including the `Center for Advanced Bioenergy and Bioproducts Innovations (CABBI) <https://cabbi.bio/>`_.
+The long-term growth and maintenance of BioSTEAM is supported through both community-led development and the research institutions invested in BioSTEAM.
-Through its open-source and community-lead platform, BioSTEAM aims to foster communication and transparency within the biorefinery research community for an integrated effort to expedite the evaluation of candidate biofuels and bioproducts.
+Through its open-source and community-lead platform, BioSTEAM aims to foster communication and transparency within the process systems research community for an integrated effort to expedite the development of sustainable processes.

 Data on chemicals and algorithms to estimate thermodynamic properties are imported from `chemicals <https://github.com/CalebBell/chemicals>`_